 - Contains antioxident properties

-Avosil is a scar tissue ointment which contains a safe, non-steroidal anti-inflammatory drug (NSAID) derivative.
+Avosil is a scar tissue gel which contains a safe, non-steroidal anti-inflammatory drug (NSAID) derivative.
 Avosil improves the comfort and appearance of scars resulting from surgery, radiation, injury or burns.
 In addition, Avosil is a highly effective moisturizer with antioxidant properties.
 Unlike other products, Avosil is not a plant extract: all ingredients are known, carefully chosen, tested, extensively referenced in scientific and medical literature, and its safety is well-established.

 Avosil is a liquid hydrophilic wax developed in collaboration with physicians and biochemists at leading medical centers in the US.
-Avosil uses effective, non-steroidal anti-inflammatory agents including salicylate to reduce inflammation without the limiting side effects of steroids.
+Avosil uses effective, non-steroidal anti-inflammatory agents including salicylate to reduce scar inflammation without the limiting side effects of steroids.
 It is specifically formulated to prevent the over-hydration of the epidermis and to facilitate the maintenance of epidermal barrier function.
 For more information, please see our list of related scientific publications.

 Avosil is best used after surgery or trauma.
 It should be used on closed wounds after reepithelialization has occurred.
 It should be applied to the wounded tissue for 6-8 weeks, once or twice daily.
 The reduction in signs of inflammation and in pain around the incision is readily noted soon after application.
 Unlike atrenal corticosteroids, Avosil does not produce hypopigmentation or fat atrophy.
 Avosil has been found to be effective for many burn victims and patients who have recently underwent surgical procedures.